-The Dana Gordon Special Librarian of the Year Award was created by the SLA NY Executive Board in 2012 to honor the memory of Dana Gordon (1961-2012).
+The Dana Gordon Special Librarian of the Year Award was created by the SLA-NY Executive Board in 2012 to honor the memory of Dana Gordon (1961-2012).
 The award recognizes a professional librarian for outstanding achievement and accomplishments reflecting the shared purpose and goals of the library profession.
-Dedicated to projects and programs that enhance library service and strengthen the role and position of the library for their community, college or university, school, company, or corporation.
+The awardee is dedicated to projects and programs that enhance library service and strengthen the role and position of the library for their community, college or university, school, company, or corporation.

 Dana was a long-standing SLA-NY and SLA News Division member.
 A consummate professional, she was well known for her expertise, creative talent, and enterprising spirit.
 Dana’s professionalism was rivaled only by her tremendous enthusiasm for the profession and her generosity in sharing her great store of knowledge with colleagues, staff and students.
 Dana spent 13 years at Newsweek and rose to the position of Deputy Director of its Library Research Systems.
 Subsequently she was the Research Editor for Crain’s, and also worked as a consultant for BST America.